 Suspiciously Similar Song: The first season opening theme owes its melody and style to "Hey Pachuco" from the movie adaptation.
 Two other openings (one used in American syndication and the other used for season three and international airings of season two) don't sound like "Hey Pachuco" at all.

 What Do You Mean, It's for Kids?: Well, what do you think?
-It's a 1990s cartoon based on a PG-13 Jim Carrey movie (not unusual in itself, many PG-13 and much higher rated movies inexplicably got Saturday morning cartoon series too) which was also adapted from a dark, very violent comic book (again, not unusual, see above).
+It's a 1990s cartoon based on a PG-13 Jim Carrey movie (not unusual in itself, many PG-13 and much higher rated movies inexplicably got Saturday morning cartoon series at that time.
+Anyone remember the cartoon adaptations for Robocop, Beetlejuice, The Toxic Avenger, and Rambo?) which was also adapted from a dark, very violent comic book (again, not unusual, see above).
 It ran with a decent amount of Parental Bonus and other elements which might be questionable.